-In fact, according to recent pet rescue statistics compiled by the ASPCA, HSUS and the National Council on Pet Population Study & Policy, there are approximately 2 MILLION dogs in shelters across the US at any given time - and around 60% of dogs admitted are euthanized.
+In fact, according to recent pet rescue statistics compiled by the ASPCA, HSUS and the National Council on Pet Population Study & Policy, there are approximately 3.9 MILLION dogs enter shelters across the US every year.

 And all these dogs are waiting patiently for that special home..... waiting to belong to someone.... waiting for a family who will think they're special.